-With New Relic APM's PHP agent, you can monitor applications that reside in the Google App Engine (GAE) flexible environment.
-Adding New Relic to your GAE flex app gives you insight into the health and performance of your app and extends GAE with metrics you can view in New Relic APM, Browser, and Insights.
+With APM's PHP agent, you can monitor applications that reside in the Google App Engine (GAE) flexible environment.
+Adding New Relic to your GAE flex app gives you insight into the health and performance of your app and extends GAE with metrics you can view in , , and dashboards.

 This document explains how to add New Relic to your GAE flex app by configuring a custom runtime, and gives an example of deploying a PHP app with Docker.